 A successful businesswoman and well-known political leader, Congresswoman Mary Bono was hailed as the "embodiment of powerful American womanhood" by the Washington Times, rising to become Chairman of the influential U.S. House Subcommittee on Commerce, Manufacturing and Trade.

-Today, she is widely recognized as a national leader on privacy and technology issues as well as an outspoken advocate on issues important to women.
-Congresswoman Bono was elected in 1998 to serve California's 44th (later changed to 45th) Congressional District.
+Today, she is widely recognized as a national leader on privacy and technology issues as well as a powerful advocate for issues important for addiction prevention, treatment, and recovery.
+Congresswoman Bono was elected in 1998 to serve California's 44th (later changed to 45th) Congressional District after the untimely death of her husband, entertainer turned Congressman Sonny Bono.
 And in 2012, she became the first ever Chairman of the Women's Policy Committee (WPC) in the House.

-Bono's selection as Subcommittee Chairman for the 112th Congress was historic, made her the first Republican woman in American history to hold a gavel on the powerful Energy and Commerce Committee, one of the oldest standing committees in the U.S. House of Representatives, dating back to 1795.
+Bono's selection as Subcommittee Chairman for the 112th Congress was historic, and made her the first Republican woman in American history to hold a gavel on the powerful Energy and Commerce Committee, one of the oldest standing committees in the U.S. House of Representatives, dating back to 1795.

-Mary previously served as Principal for Faegre Baker Daniels Consulting.
-Currently, Mary is on the board of directors for both Community Anti-Drug Coalitions of America (CADCA) and the Former Members of Congress Association.
+Currently, Mary is on the board of directors for Community Anti-Drug Coalitions of America (CADCA) and Verde Technologies.
 She is also the Chairman and CEO for Mothers Against Prescription Drug Abuse (MAPDA).
-She is married to former astronaut Admiral Steve Oswald (U.S. Navy, Retired) and is mother to Chesare Bono, Chianna Bono, stepmother to Chaz Bono and a grandmother of two.
+She is married to former astronaut Admiral Steve Oswald (U.S. Navy, Retired) and is mother to Chesare Bono, Chianna Bono, stepmother to Chaz Bono and a grandmother.